 Other health problems ravaging the population include HIV-AIDS, tuberculosis and malaria.
 It is estimated that more than 600,000 people in Burma are infected with HIV-AIDS.
 Almost 100,000 new cases of tuberculosis are detected in the country each year.
 Malaria is the leading cause of death, with about 600,000 cases and 3,000 deaths reported annually.

 On 16 December the UN Security Council receives a briefing on Burma from the UN Undersecretary-general for Political Affairs, Ibrahim Gambari.
-The council hears that 240 villages have been destroyed since 2002, that there is forced labour in the country and that there are 1,147 political prisoners.
+The council hears that 240 villages have been destroyed since 2002 and that the use of forced labour is widespread.

 According to Gambari, the situation in Burma had deteriorated since Khin Nyunt was ousted in October 2004.

 "Deep-rooted chronic and accelerating poverty, growing insecurity and increasing political tension appear to be moving Myanmar towards a humanitarian crisis," he says.